TOTPRadius Network configuration

 TOTPRadius – VPN Web Portal implementation diagram

-If you wish to implement FIDO2/Passwordless or Azure AD Oauth2/SSO VPN access for your users (available starting from v0.2.5), there is an additional configuration required in your network layout.
+If you wish to implement FIDO2/Passwordless or Azure AD (Microsoft Entra ID) Oauth2/SSO VPN access for your users (available starting from v0.2.5), there is an additional configuration required in your network layout.
 The web portal is running as a separate web server on the same virtual appliance, instead of standard https port (443) used for admin interface, the VPN web portal responds on port 9443.
 This port cannot be used directly for technical reasons, so has to be NATted to port 443.

 The network diagram in this case will look like shown below: